 My parents are a little older than other parents with kids my age, they were told they were unable to have children, then when they reached their 40s, thinking a chilled out life was on the horizon – I came along.

 I think the mixture of being an only child and my parents being older makes me really appreciate them.
-As I get older I become more protective (sometimes to my mums annoyance), and wouldn’t let anything hurt them.
+As I get older I become more protective (sometimes to my mum’s dismay).
 I would kill for my mum and dad and would never let a day go past without letting them know I love them and kissing them good morning, good night or just thank you.

 Being an only child has also made our relationship a lot stronger than some.
 I have no brothers or sisters to lean on for support or advice – so that’s where my parents come in.
 Although they may be the slightly more mature of parents, they can talk to me like we are all 21 discussing anything, and I literally mean anything.